 The avocado dressing looks spectacular as well, especially on top of this colorful mixed bean salad.
 It was a great lunch salad, I can tell you that.

-It was only after we had finished this avocado and bean salad that my husband said: hey, that’s another dish for your vegan recipes chapter!
+It was only after we had finished this avocado and bean salad that my husband said: hey, that is another dish for your vegan recipes chapter!

-Then also check out another favorite: my super creamy avocado soup with shredded chicken and basil pesto!
+Then you should also check out another favorite: my super creamy avocado soup with shredded chicken and basil pesto!

 - 5,5 oz canned black beans (155 g), drained weight